• Home»

 The responsible party’s name and Social Security number must be submitted when applying for an EIN.
 This information is not publicly disclosed but creates a federal record of your involvement.
 Some privacy-conscious owners choose to appoint a nominee responsible party or use a manager structure where a third party applies on behalf of the LLC.

 One minor but often overlooked detail is the signature on state filings.
-In Nevada, the Articles of Organization must be signed by the organizer.
-Signing the form makes your name public, even if you’ve used a registered agent and nominee manager.
+In Nevada, an LLC organizer can sign the Articles of Organization on behalf of its owners.
+If you’ve appointed yourself as the organizer, even with a registered agent and a nominee manager, signing the form makes your name public.

 Start your Nevada LLC in